 Crappie Fishing Tips, Tricks and Techniques

 Most likely you came to this web page for the below information, our crappie fishing tips.
 These tips were put together by our team by searching all over for the most effect tips used for crappie fishing.
 In fact, some of the below tips even came from anglers such as yourself.
-Feel free to submit a fishing tip if you’d like to see your own crappie fishing secret appear below.

 - Use the Right Fishing Knot– If you’re fishing for crappie with a jig you should use a loop knot.
 This type of fishing knot will allow the jig to move more freely when casted.
 In addition, it provides crappie with a subtle movement that is very enticing when done vertically to the fish.

 - The Best Live Bait Rig– One of the best bait rigs for crappie is to use a #6 hook, a small split shot, a live minnow and a slip bobber.
 The slip bobber will allow you adjust for any depth while not sacrificing casting ability.
 Hook the minnow either through both lips or just behind the top dorsal fin.
+It’s important that you use a quality hook, otherwise the setup won’t work.
+Try buying a pack of Gamakatsu #6 hooks.

 - Fish the Right Depth– Crappie can usually be found between three and six feet of water.
 During the peak of summer crappie will move to deeper areas and come out to the surface during dawn and dusk to feed.